More Speaking or More Speakers?: Experimental Setup

 \subsubsection{Supervised Training and Self-Training}

 For both supervised training and ST with slimIPL we closely follow slimIPL~\cite{likhomanenko2020slimipl} and use the same architecture and training pipeline.
 Models are trained with English letters token set\footnote{26 letters augmented with the apostrophe and a word boundary token.}, CTC loss, identical SpecAugment~\cite{park2019specaug} parameters, and Adagrad optimizer~\cite{duchi2011adaptive}.
-The acoustic model is the same transformer architecture that was introduced in slimIPL, except that we encode the position with the recently proposed CAPE~\cite{likhomanenko2021cape} instead of relative positional embeddings~\cite{shaw2018self} to speed up training by 2-3x and decrease the memory footprint significantly.
+The acoustic model is the same transformer model introduced in slimIPL, except that we encode positions with a recently proposed CAPE~\cite{likhomanenko2021cape} instead of relative positional embedding~\cite{shaw2018self} to speed up training by 2-3x and decrease the memory footprint significantly.
 All models (255M parameters) are trained on 8 GPUs of A100-40GB for a maximum of 500-600k updates.
 We use dynamic batches that pack $\sim 290$s of audio per GPU.
-For supervised training we use dropout and layerdrop of 0.3 for 50h, 0.4 for 25h and 0.5 for 10h, while for slimIPL we use 0.3 for 108h, 0.25 for 216h, 0.2 for 430h, and 0.1 for 860h of unlabeled data.
+For supervised training we use dropout and layer drop~\cite{fan2019reducing} of 0.3 for 50h, 0.4 for 25h and 0.5 for 10h, while for slimIPL we use 0.3 for 108h, 0.25 for 216h, 0.2 for 430h, and 0.1 for 860h of unlabeled data.
 The slimIPL cache size is set to 1000 (which was the optimal cache size for 10h and was a robust setting for 100h of supervision) with cache probability of 0.1.
 We additionally search over the proportion of labeled/unlabeled data $\lambda$ varying it in $\{1, 2, 5, 10\}$ and the burn in period before pseudo-labels are used (after 20k, 30k, 40k steps) for best results.